connectrpc/connectrpc.com/src/content/docs/docs/faq.md

 ### How should I refer to Connect in a blog post or social media?

-**Connect** is the name of the project.
-If that's ambiguous in your context or search ranking/uniqueness is important, please use **Connect RPC**.
+Connect is the original name of the project, however we have moved to referencing the project as **ConnectRPC**.
+Connect was simply too ambiguous for SEO.

 ### How do I get the OpenAPI spec for the Connect APIs?